mailpile/python-passcrow/README.md

 # Python Passcrow

+**WARNING:** This is very new, proof-of-concept code.
+Anything might change!

 Passcrow is a system for community-assisted secure “password escrow”, making it possible to recover from forgetting or losing a key, password or passphrase.